 - Underground Storage Tanks:

-Manage the DAS/CS Underground Storage Tank (UST) Program, including coordinating with consultants, contractors, DAS/CS Staff, and Client Agencies with respect to installation and removal of USTs.
+Coordinate with consultants, contractors, DAS/CS Staff, and Client Agencies with respect to installation and removal of USTs on State Building Construction Projects.
 Maintain guidelines for the removal of USTs and the handling of contaminated materials.

 Ensure that all UST closures are performed in accordance with DEEP regulations and the United States Environmental Protection Agency (USEPA) regulations.
 Ensure that all UST Closure Sampling, Closure Reports, and DEEP UST Notification Forms are complete, accurate, and submitted in accordance with DEEP requirements.

 - Sustainable Design and High Performance Building Requirements:

 Develop an information base and “best practices” regarding high performance or “green” buildings in consultation with other State Agencies, the Connecticut Clean Energy Fund, the Connecticut Green Building Council, as well as design professionals and building contractors who will use the information to:

 Promote design and construction practices that significantly reduce or eliminate the negative impact of buildings on the environment and the occupants of those buildings.Emphasize the positive effects of:

 - Safeguarding water resources and ensuring water efficiency

 - Maximum feasible incorporation of energy efficiency and renewable energy

 - Indoor environmental quality